 Yoga is an amazing mind and body exercise that can help an individual feel focused, flexible, strong and clear-minded.
 It is particularly good for those who have high cortisol levels because it can lower stress and inflammation.
 But your yoga routine shouldn’t be your only form of exercise… Read The Full Article

-Stress takes its toll on our health in a variety of ways including trouble sleeping, poor digestion, lack of mental focus, low energy levels, and anxiety.
+Stress takes its toll on our health in a variety of ways including trouble sleeping, poor digestion, lack of mental focus, low energy levels (increase your energy with 6 Week Fit), and anxiety.
 It’s clearly a no-brainer that we should try to reduce stress in our lives but that’s often easier than done.
 Well, have you tried at home yoga?
 Read The Full Article

 Yoga is popular; one study showed that 24 million people were practicing yoga in the US – roughly the same number of people playing golf.
 People love doing yoga, and a major injury that prevents you from your regular yoga routine can be taxing emotionally and physically.
 But as your condition improves, here are some ways to ease back into yoga after injury.
 Read The Full Article